The Complete Packing List for Bali (+ FREE Travel Checklist)

 What NOT to pack for Bali

-What can’t you bring to Bali?
-Below are the 4 main things you absolute need to leave at the door before you depart for Bali:
+Now we have our packing list for Bali complete, but what can’t you bring to Bali?
+Below are the 4 main things you absolutely need to leave at the door before you depart for Bali:

 1. Don’t bring expensive jewelry and designer label clothing